pkerspe/ESP-StepperMotor-Server/README.md

 When you build the ESP-StepperMotor-Server without any optimizations it takes up a fair amount of the ESP32s flash size (in the standard OTA partition layout).
 If you do not need all modules of the ESP-StepperMotor-Server you can use build flags to reduce the code size significantly.
 The following build flags are supported:
 * ```ESPStepperMotorServer_COMPILE_NO_WEB```: using this flag completely disables the Web Interface, the REST API and the Websocket server.
 This has the biggest impact on the compiled size, since it also affects the inclusion of the external dependencies of the ESP Async WebServer and AsyncTCP libraries.
-If you use this flag you will not be able to use the webinterface of the ESP Stepper motor server anymore for configuration and control of the server.
+If you use this flag, you will not be able to use the webinterface of the ESP Stepper motor server anymore for configuration and control of the server.
 You can then only interact with the server using the serial command line interface
 * ```ESPStepperMotorServer_COMPILE_NO_DEBUG```: this flag will remove all debug output and debug functions, leading to a small reduction of the size
 * ```ESPStepperMotorServer_COMPILE_NO_CLI_HELP```: this flag will remove all help texts from the Command line interface help command and by that reducing the size a bit further

-The following chart shows the impact on file size when disabling one or more features (numbers base on a rather small main programm as provided in the examples folder and are also just a guideline since these statistics have been create with version 0.4.6, due to changes in the dependency libraries but also due to new features in this libaray itself, the overall size might increase or decrease):
+The following chart shows the impact on file size when disabling one or more features (numbers base on a rather small main program as provided in the examples folder and are also just a guideline since these statistics have been create with version 0.4.6, due to changes in the dependency libraries but also due to new features in this library itself, the overall size might increase or decrease):
 ![compiled size][compiled_size]

-To use one or more of these build flags in PlatformIO, simply add the following line to your platformio.ini file of your project (e.g. to disable debug output and the help texts in the Command Line Interface):
+To use one or more of these build flags in PlatformIO, simply add the following line to your `platformio.ini` file of your project (e.g. to disable debug output and the help texts in the Command Line Interface):
 ```
 build_flags = -D ESPStepperMotorServer_COMPILE_NO_DEBUG -D ESPStepperMotorServer_COMPILE_NO_CLI_HELP
 ```

 ### Installation of the Web UI
-Once you uploaded the compiled sketch to your ESP32 (don't forget to enter your SSID and WIFI Password in the sketch!) the ESP will connect to the WIFI and check if the UI files are already installed in the SPI Flash File System (SPIFFS) of the ESP.
+Once you uploaded the compiled sketch to your ESP32 (don't forget to enter your SSID and WIFI Password in the sketch!) the ESP will connect to the WIFI with the specified SSID and check if the UI files are already installed in the SPI Flash File System (SPIFFS) of the ESP.
 If not, it will try to download it.
+In case your WIFI does not provide an open internet connection, you need to upload the files manually using he "Upload File System image" task from PlatformIO.
+Make sure your `data` folder in your platformIO project exists and contains the required files and folders for the User Interface.
+You can find all UI files in a separate GitHub repository for the User Interface: https://github.com/pkerspe/ESP-StepperMotor-Server-UI/tree/master/data
+Hint: If you want to customize the user interface of the Stepper Motor Server, you can clone the [repository](https://github.com/pkerspe/ESP-StepperMotor-Server-UI) and modify the User interface that is based on vue.js and build your own version using `npm run build` and then copy the output to the data folder of your ESP32 Stepper Motor Server project.

 Once all is done you can enter the IP address of you ESP32 module in the browser and you will see the UI of the Stepper Motor Server, where you can configure the stepper motors and controls.

 To figure out the IP address of your ESP-32 module, you can either check your routers admin UI or you can connect to the serial port of the ESP-32 and check the output.
 Once the connection to you WIFI has been established, the module will print the IP address to the serial console.